Passiflora tarminiana: Taxonomy

 The correct taxonomic placement of this species has been problematic for some years.
 In South America it has been considered under P. cumbalensis, P. mollissima or P. tripartita (the species which now includes P. mollissima), or as a hybrid.
 In Hawaii it was referred to as P. mollissima.
 In New Zealand it was included under P. mixta although some sources also used the name P. mollissima for this species.
 It was described as a separate species distinct from any of these in 2001.
 The specific name recognises the Colombian agronomist Tarmín Campos.

 Common names for P. tarminiana include banana passionfruit (Australia, New Zealand, Africa, Hawaii), curuba India, curuba ecuatoriana, curuba quiteña (Colombia), tacso amarillo (Ecuador), tumbo (Perú), banana pōka (Hawaii) (in the Hawaiian language the word pōka'a refers to tendrils – "that which is tied up in a ball like rope or twine"), northern banana passionfruit (New Zealand).

 Distribution

 Passiflora tarminiana is native to the uplands of tropical South America but the exact native range is uncertain as it has been widely cultivated in this region.
 It is found in the Colombian highlands and the Venezuelan, Peruvian and southern Ecuadorean Andes where it is cultivated from around 2000 – 3000 metres.

-It has naturalised in Australia, Guam, Hawaii, New Zealand and the custom mermaid people of passifloriaZimbabwe.
+It has naturalised in Australia, Guam, Hawaii, New Zealand and Zimbabwe.
 In both Hawaii and New Zealand it is regarded as an invasive species.
 It is widely cultivated throughout the world, including California, Réunion, Mexico, Panama and Papua New Guinea.

 Passiflora tripartita var. mollissima and P. tarminiana were until recently considered to be one species, P. mollissima.